security-force-monitor/sfm-research-handbook-old/en/datamodel/persons.md

 This field is clarified by the field `Person Membership: Start date?` which indicates whether the date included here is the actual date on which the relationship between a person and an organization started.

 ## Person Membership: Start date {#person_date_first_cited_is_start}

 ### Description

-Indicates whethre the value in `Person Membership: Date first cited` the actual date on which an organization became the parent of another, or the earliest date a source has referred to the relatioship
+Indicates whether the value in `Person Membership: Date first cited` is the actual date on which a person became a member of this organization, or the earliest date a source has referred to the relatioship.

 ### Type of field